pyleglise/date-picker/README.md

 pnpm add nextsj-date-picker
 ```

+## Importing the css stylesheet

+For compatibility purpose with next.js projects, the css stylesheet needs to be imported in your project.
-import the date picker and his css as shown :
+Import the date picker and his css as shown in the example below :

 ## Example of use